riipandi/next-start/README.md

 A minimal Next.js starter with [Tailwind CSS v4][tailwindcss] and [TypeScript][typescript].
-You can deploy this project to [Cloudflare Workers][cf-workers] as a fast and scalable hosting alternative to [Vercel][vercel] by enabling the OpenNext [OpenNext][open-next] feature.
+You can deploy this project to [Cloudflare Workers][cf-workers] as a fast and scalable hosting alternative to [Vercel][vercel] by enabling the [OpenNext][open-next] feature.
 This bare-bones Next.js template provides a solid foundation for building modern web applications with ease.

 ## Quick Start